zgalochkina/SEER_solid_tumor/README.md

 4.1.
 Copy folder "Colorectal" from ./code/spacific and rename it according to cancer type selected.

 4.2.
-In a new folder modify parameters in file 'main.R' and just 1 line in code-chunk called "chamge" in  'report_docx_html.Rmd'.
+In a new folder modify parameters in file 'main.R' and just 1 line in code-chunk called "change" in file 'report_docx_html.Rmd'.
 Read inline comments in 'main.R' for more instructions.

 4.3.
 Run 'main.R' file or as described above line-by-line in order to debug.